 My tax business exploded in the new building.
 Many more clients and employees followed.
 At its peak we served over 2000 clients.
-A fair amount for the size office I had.
+A fair amount for the size of the office.
 I didn’t feel retired anymore.
 Work spilled outside tax season for me.

-I reduced the size of my firm to around 700 clients.
+I reduced the size of my firm to around 700 clients eventually.
 But now I was more than a tax firm; I was an accounting firm.
 We added bookkeeping, payroll, auditing and consulting.
-Not that we didn’t provide the services before, we did, but now we focused on it.
+Not that we didn’t provide the services before; we did, but now we focused on it more.
 Business clients outnumbered individual tax clients.

 I haunt my office all year round, but outside tax season I take 4-5 day weekends and the couple days I show up I spend talking with clients.
 (And I like writing this blog in the office with all my tax reference guides around me.)